 If you want to go into their room to comfort them, keep a few things in mind.

-One of the signs that your child may be ready to drop a nap is early morning wakings.
+Early morning wakings are one of the signs that your child may be ready to drop a nap.
 If your child is around the age when a nap transition commonly occurs, consider this may be why they’re waking early.
 Be sure to rule out all other reasons before you come to this conclusion.

 If your child is struggling with more than just early morning wakings, it might be time to get professional guidance on how to get their sleep on track.
 Our baby and toddler sleep programs help address the cause of your little one’s sleep challenges so that your family can get the sleep you need in as little as one week.

 Not sure if you need more support?
-Book a free sleep evaluation to find out if working with us would be a good fit for your family!
+Book a free sleep evaluation to see if our sleep programs would be a good fit for your family!